 What Vocabulary Words to Learn for Primary 1 English Tuition: Theme – Family

 Here is a list of 100 vocabulary words suitable for Primary 1 English Students under the theme “Family.”
 The list starts with basic terms and gradually includes words that may be new to Primary 1 students.
+There is a download pdf for tutors as a guide and additional information below:

 Basic Words